Roundabouts and Traffic Circles in Louisiana

 Alexandria “South Traffic Circle” at MacArthur Drive and Masonic Drive

 The first traffic circle in the United States used for traffic control was Columbus Circle in New York, which opened in 1905.
 Traffic circles are circular or elliptical islands, with a central island 300 to 600 feet wide.
-They are designed for vehicles to enter, merge, circulate, change lanes and exit at relatively high speeds — 30 to 50 mph.
-Early in the 20th century vehicle speeds were slower, drivers were patient and traffic volumes were low.
+They are designed for vehicles to enter, merge, circulate, change lanes, and exit at relatively high speeds — 30 to 50 mph.
+Early in the 20th-century vehicle speeds were slower, drivers were patient and traffic volumes were low.
 Circles were an efficient and relatively safe form of traffic control.
 As vehicle speeds and traffic volume increased, congestion and crashes have increased significantly.
 The “South Traffic Circle” is an example of a traffic circle that has become more dangerous over the years as traffic in Alexandria has increased.
-We see many motor vehicle accidents in this location, often with the minor to moderate injuries.
+We see many motor vehicle accidents in this location, often with minor to moderate injuries.

 Alexandria “England Airpark” at England Drive and Vandenberg Drive